Double act: Italy

 Gigi e Andrea started performing together in small theaters, cabarets and hostelries in Bologna in the second half of the 1970s.
 They debuted in 1978 on the Rai 1 variety show Io e la Befana.
 The year before they had appeared for the first time on TV in A modo mio, directed by Memo Remigi.
 In the 1980s, the couple starred and co-starred in several comedy films which were usually badly received by critics but of commercial success.
 The same period, their presence on the small screen also became more intense, especially on Fininvest variety shows and television films.
 In the 1990s, having reached a more than respectable success, the couple split in order to pursue solo projects.

 Ficarra e Picone started in 1993 along with Salvatore Borrello as a comedy trio, performing together on stage as "Chiamata Urbana Urgente".
 In 1998, the two remaining members began to use their surnames: Ficarra & Picone.
 In 2000, Ficarra e Picone made their film debut with Ask Me If I'm Happy by Aldo, Giovanni & Giacomo, and two years later they made the first film as main actors, Nati stanchi.
 On 25 April 2005, Ficarra and Picone were the TV anchor-men four episodes of Striscia la notizia to which they collaborated from 27 March 2006 up to 5 December 2020.
 In 2007 they debuted as directors alongside Gianbattista Avellino with the film Il 7 e l'8, for which they were nominated to David di Donatello for Best New Director and to Silver Ribbon in the same category.
 Also in 2007 they were featured as comic characters in the story Zio Paperone e il rapimento teatrale (trad.
 Uncle Scrooge and the Theatrical Kidnapping), published in the issue 2678 of Topolino.

 China

 In China, xiangsheng (also known as crosstalk) is a traditional comedic performance usually in the form of a dialogue between two performers.

 Japan

-In Japan the manzai tradition parallels that of the double although it is more formulaic.
+In Japan the manzai tradition parallels that of the double act.
 Here there is a distinguished straight man (tsukkomi) and funny man (boke) and the humor consists of quick slapstick jokes, comical stories and social misunderstandings.

 Germany

 In Germany Tünnes and Schäl (since 1803/1850s), two Cologne puppet theater characters, fit to the concept of fool and straight man.

 During WWII Tran and Helle appeared in a number of short films to deter Germans from actions detrimental to Germany's war effort or security.

-Between 1950 and 1980, the most popular comedy duo of East Germany, Herricht & Preil, ran a very successful double act, with Hans-Joachim Preil as the straight man and Rolf Herricht as the comic.
+Between 1950 and 1980, the most popular comedy duo of East Germany, Herricht & Preil, ran a very successful double act; Hans-Joachim Preil is the straight man and Rolf Herricht is the comic.

-Interchangeable roles

-Double acts who do not use the "Straight Man/Funny Man" dynamic or whose roles are interchangeable – as well as notable examples: